Training - Learning to Fly

 At last, the new pilot is allowed to fly alone!

-Up to this point you have paid a minimum of €1000 for the licence, if, for example, a complete course has been made with the Flying School Wildschönau.
-This includes rental equipment, cable car journeys, insurance and training material.
+Up to this point you have paid a minimum of €1000 for the licence, if, for example, This includes rental equipment, cable car journeys, insurance and training material.

 The price for the paragliding equipment is anywhere between €1500 and €2800, including glider, harness and rescue shoot; depending on whether one wants to purchase new or used.